seekingalpha/puppet-filebeat/README.md

 `filebeat` can be installed with `puppet module install pcfens-filebeat` (or with r10k, librarian-puppet, etc.)

-The only required parameter, other than which files to ship, is the `outputs` parameter.
+The only required parameter is a `instances` hash that maps instance name to at lease one output and prospector.

 ## Usage